-No, individual work place areas such as the group work rooms in the Ammerbau, Historical Reading Room in the Bonatzbau, work places in the transition from the main building to the Bonatzbau and seating in the foyer are currently not available.
+At present the group workrooms (ventilation problems) and the Historical Reading Room (water damage) are closed.
 Further restrictions are possible depending on the current state of the infection.
 Please also note the barriers we have put in place to secure distances in the areas of use.

 You can borrow and return books, copy, scan or print files on the public multi-functional machines and use our individual work spaces.

 Unfortunately, group work is not possible under the given circumstances.
 Therefore, the group work rooms are not available.